'Hello, Annabel,' said James cheerfully. 'I've…'

 'Okay,' he said.
 'Are you doing anything now?'

 'I've never been to Sheffield before.
 Would you like to be my guide to the city?'

 'Why not?'
 I agreed.
-Anything was better than returning to my flat, and James seemed to be genuinely interested in my opinions on the European Convention on Human Rights.
+Anything was better than returning to my flat, and James seemed to be genuinely interested in my opinions on the re-introduction of the European Convention on Human Rights.

 We walked and talked for over an hour.
-The weather could not have been more different.
+The weather could not have been more different from when I'd arrived at the pool.
 The sun was shining, only the deepest of puddles remained, and even they were little more than damp reminders of the morning's rain.

 I took him to the Peace Garden and the Winter Garden, and at a little after one o'clock, he bought me a salad lunch in Leopold Square.
 That was when he told me about Kristen, the girl he'd split up with two months earlier, and that was when I told him about Simon.
 He was incensed on my behalf.